Dietrich von Bern: Scandinavian works

-The Poetic Edda
+Poetic Edda

 Dietrich, as Thiodrek (Þjóðrekr), appears as an exile at the court of Atli (the Norse equivalent of Etzel) in two songs recorded in the so-called Poetic Edda.
 The most notable of these is Guðrúnarkviða III, in which Gudrun—the Old Norse equivalent of the German Krimehilt—is accused of adultery with Thiodrek by one of Atli's concubines, Herkja.
 Gudrun must perform an ordeal of hot water, in which she clears her name.
 After this, Herkja is killed.
 In Guðrúnarkviða II, Thiodrek and Gudrun recount the misfortunes that have befallen them.
 Thiodrek's presence in both songs is usually interpreted as coming from the influence of German traditions about Dietrich.
 Herkja's name is an exact linguistic equivalent of the name of Etzel's first wife in the German Dietrich and Nibelungen cycle, Helche.
 The poems also include the figure of Gudrun's mother, Grimhild, whose name is the linguistic equivalent of the German Kriemhilt and who takes on the latter's more villainous role.
 Most likely these two poems only date to the thirteenth century.